Adriana Iliescu: International interest

 Romanian laws governing the process are currently under review and, to bring them in line with typical European legislation, may prevent any form of such treatment after the age of 50.

-The story became international headline news, causing debate as to whether fertility treatment is ethical after a certain age.
+The story became international news, causing debate as to whether fertility treatment is ethical after a certain age.
 The release of details about the pregnancy and birth was criticised when different information was reported by different news companies.
 One primary source was a Realitatea TV interview with Iliescu conducted a month before the birth.
 The age of Iliescu was reported as 67 by some sources and the exact details of the second, and in some reports third, fetus differed greatly.
 For example, a CNN news website article was updated after a day, changing her age from 67 to 66.
 Gheorghe Borcean, head of the Romanian medical profession's ethics committee, commented: "A case of such prominence should require academic debates and not just one single television report."
 Iliescu's remarkable birth was even vaguely referenced in the season 7 episode of Law & Order: Special Victims Unit, "Taboo".

-Television, newspaper polls and discussions around the world asked the public what their opinion of the ethical decision was.
+The website of British newspaper The Daily Telegraph asked the public what their opinion of the ethical decision was.